bao-project/bao-helloworld/README.md

 When you want to leave QEMU press `Ctrl-a` then `x`.

-## 5. Well, Maybe the Setup Was Not Perfect...
+## 5. Adjusting Your Setup

-As we continue on this thrilling tour, it's time to explore the art of changing your Bao setup.
-Mastering the ability to modify your virtual environment opens up endless possibilities.
-Don't worry if you encounter a few challenges along the way; learning through hands-on experience is the key!

-In the following sections, we'll walk you through step-by-step instructions to make various changes to your guests.
-By the end of this part of the tour, you'll have a deeper understanding of how the different components interact, and you'll be confidently making adjustments to suit your needs.
+As we progress, let's focus on fine-tuning your Bao setup.
+Having the ability to modify your virtual environment can be quite useful.
+In the upcoming sections, we'll provide you with detailed, step-by-step instructions to implement various changes to your guests.
+By the end of this segment, you'll have gained a deeper insight into how the different components interact, and you'll be skilfull at making the necessary adjustments to meet your requirements.

 ### 5.1 Add a second guest - freeRTOS